Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

-Iowa's combination of a judicial process and a one-year redemption period creates more total time and more formal homeowner protection than most states in this series.
+Iowa's combination of a judicial process and statutory homeowner protections creates more total runway than most states.
 But the best outcomes still come from the pre-petition period — when modification can run without court involvement at all.

 Federal regulations prohibit the first foreclosure filing until 120 days of delinquency.
 Before the petition is filed, every modification program is accessible with no formal deadline.
 A complete loss mitigation application submitted during this period triggers federal dual tracking protections that prevent the petition from being filed while the application is under review.
 The modification runs in the servicer's administrative process — no district court case, no sheriff's sale, no redemption period needed.
 The best outcome for any Iowa homeowner is modification before the petition is ever filed.